 They also work on building a group of people to support those creations.

-They devote their time to building the right kind of relationships that move them out of “trial-and-error” mode and into bigger and bigger paydays.
+They devote their time to building connections and relationships with their audience that move them out of "trial-and-error" mode and into bigger and bigger paydays.

 They adjust their marketing strategy from one-way communication, to building a community that thrives with ongoing conversation, social sharing, and buzz.

 They create an environment where folks don't just buy once, but keep coming back for more...

 And, customers not only love their purchases, they start bringing their friends and spreading the word.